Theranos: Exposure and downfall

-In July 2016 Theranos announced that the CMS had revoked its Clinical Laboratory Improvement Amendments (CLIA) certificate and issued sanctions prohibiting its owners and operators from owning or operating a clinical laboratory for two years, suspension of approval to receive Medicare and Medicaid payments, and a civil monetary penalty.
+In the four months that followed, Theranos faced further action from government agencies.
+CMS regulators announced plans to enact sanctions that included suspending Holmes and Balwani from owning or operating any certified clinical laboratory for two years and that they would revoke the facility's certification as a clinical laboratory.
+The company came under criminal investigation by federal prosecutors and the SEC for allegedly misleading investors and government officials about its technology.
+The U.S. House of Representatives Committee on Energy and Commerce requested information on what Theranos was doing to correct its testing inaccuracies and adherence to federal guidelines.
+In July 2016, Theranos announced that the CMS had revoked its Clinical Laboratory Improvement Amendments (CLIA) certificate and issued sanctions prohibiting its owners and operators from owning or operating a clinical laboratory for two years, suspension of approval to receive Medicare and Medicaid payments, and a civil monetary penalty.
 The company discontinued testing at its Newark location while attempting to resolve the issues.
 Theranos announced plans to appeal the decision by regulators to revoke its license to operate a lab in California and other sanctions.

-In August 2016 the company withdrew its request for emergency clearance of a Zika virus blood test after a lack of essential safeguards during the testing process was found by federal inspectors.

-Theranos announced that it would close its laboratory operations and wellness centers and lay off about 40% of its work force to work on miniature medical testing machines in October 2016.
+In May 2016, Theranos announced that it had voided two years of results from its Edison device.
+The company announced that about 1% of test results had been voided or corrected from its proprietary machines in June 2016.
+Within two weeks, Walgreens formally terminated its partnership with Theranos and would close all remaining Theranos wellness centers.
+In August 2016, the company withdrew its request for emergency clearance of a Zika virus blood test after a lack of essential safeguards during the testing process was found by federal inspectors.
+Theranos announced that it would close its laboratory operations and wellness centers and lay off about 40% of its workforce to work on miniature medical testing machines in October 2016.
 In January 2017, Theranos announced that it had laid off a further 41% of its workforce, or approximately 155 people, and closed the last remaining blood-testing facility after the lab failed a second major U.S. regulatory inspection.
 Also that month, the company faced lawsuits from several different entities including Walgreens and Arizona Attorney General Mark Brnovich.